janhaslik/Zorro/README.md

 ## Installation

-Getting Zoro up and running is a breeze.
+Getting Zorro up and running is a breeze.
 Just follow these simple steps:

 1. **Clone the Zorro repository:**

-   Begin by cloning the Zoro repository to your local machine using Git.
+   Begin by cloning the Zorro repository to your local machine using Git.
 Open your terminal and execute the following command:

    ```bash
    git clone https://github.com/Peeentaa/Zorro.git